pdoup/jmailx/README.md

 - **to**: finds any messages sent to the following recipient.
 The value is an address following the same protocol as the `from` term above.
 - **cc**: finds any messages that were CC'ed to the following address.
 The value is an address following the same protocol as the `from` term above.
 - **size_ge**: finds any messages that have a total size greater or equal to the following value.
 The value can be any real non-negative number followed by the unit (kb or mb).
 Example for e-mails greater than 100 kilobytes: `size_ge:100kb`.
 - **size_le**: finds any messages that have a total size less or equal to the following value.
 The value can be any real non-negative number followed by the unit (kb or mb).
-Example for e-mails greater than 2.5 megabytes: `size_ge:2.5mb`.
+Example for e-mails less or equal to 2.5 megabytes: `size_le:2.5mb`.
 - **flags**: finds any messages with the following flag.
 Flags are used to tag messages.
 Two built-in flags can be specified as values, `seen` and `flagged`.
 Custom tags can also be used if they are supported by the mail server.

 **The search term and the associated value must be separated by `:`**.